-Sentinel chickens inform us of mosquito borne viruses that may be active in mosquito populations in the vicinity of the coop
+Sentinel chickens inform us of mosquito borne viruses that may be active in mosquito populations in the vicinity of the coop.

-Landing rate counts tell us how many biting mosquitos are active in the area being tested.
+Landing rate counts tell us how many biting mosquitoes are active in the area being tested.
 There is a threshold for what is acceptable, anything over that amount will warrant treatment by a spray truck.